 It is crucial that support needs and examination arrangements are dealt with as early as possible in your University career.
-If you have a specific learning difficulty (such as dyslexia or dyspraxia) or suspect that you may have one, please consult the Disability Advisory Service (see 3.3), or your college office or, for research students, your Director of Graduate Studies, as soon as possible to discuss your needs.
+If you have a specific learning difficulty (such as dyslexia or dyspraxia) or suspect that you may have one, please consult the Disability Advisory Service (see 3.3), or your college office, your department for non-matriculated students or, for research students, your Director of Graduate Studies, as soon as possible to discuss your needs.

-All requests for alternative examination arrangements - whether for disabilityrelated reasons (eq use of a word-processor) or faith-based reasons (eq adjusting an examination schedule) - must be submitted via your college by Friday of Week 4 of:
+All requests for alternative examination arrangements - whether for disabilityrelated reasons (eg use of a word-processor) or faith-based reasons (eg adjusting an examination schedule) - must be submitted via your college by Friday of Week 4 of:

-- Michaelmas term, except for Trinity term and Long Vacation examinations - Hilary term for Trinity term and Long Vacation examinations
+- Michaelmas term, except for Trinity term and Long Vacation examinations - Hilary term for Trinity term and Long Vacation examinations.